FrankLhota56/fortran66-flex/README.md

 ### Case Sensitivity

-As noted before, the Fortran 66 character set does not include lower case letters, so arguably, the Fortran 66 grammar should require that the programs be written in all caps.
+As noted before, the Fortran 66 character set does not include lower case letters, so arguably the Fortran 66 grammar should require that the programs be written in all caps.
 That is too ugly to be acceptable by modern standards.
 Later versions of Fortran are case insensitive.

 So should a Fortran 66 compiler be case sensitive?
 This flex grammar was written to accomidate both an upper case only and a case insensitive compiler.
 - This Fortran 66 flex grammar uses upper case letters in the patterns, so this grammer could support an upper case only version of Fortran 66.